-We recommend to EPA's Chief Financial Officer that in the future the management representation letter
+We recommend to VA's Acting Chief Financial Officer that in the future the management representation letter

-- fully include all representations from the FAM that are applicable to EPA and - include a complete summary of unadjusted misstatements, if there are any uncorrected misstatements, that also (1) contains a description of the misstatements and (2) distinguishes between misstatements affecting intragovernmental accounts and misstatements affecting accounts with the public.
+- fully include all representations from the FAM that are applicable to VA and - include a complete summary of unadjusted misstatements if there are any uncorrected misstatements.

-We recommend that the EPA Inspector General work with the agency to help ensure that future management representation letters meet the key conditions noted as needing improvements in this report.
+We recommend that the VA Inspector General, with the contracted independent public accountant, work with the department to help ensure that future management representation letters meet the key conditions noted as needing improvements in this report.

-Agency Comments
+Agency Comments and Our Evaluation